Curriculum at Round Hill

 We aim to develop childrens’ competence and interest in a broad range of physical activities and a variety of competitive sports.
 We help them to understand the importance of being physically active and leading a healthy lifestyle.
 We deliver 2 hours of P.E a week and ensure that children are physically active for sustained periods of time.
 By the end of their time at Round Hill we aim to ensure that through swimming lessons in Years 3 and 4, that children can swim competently, confidently and proficiently over a distance of at least 25 metres.

 Children at Round Hill learn French throughout Years 3 – 6.
-In Year 5 and 6 these lessons are led by specialist secondary school teachers.
 Children are taught to understand and respond to spoken and written language, to speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and continually improving the accuracy of their pronunciation and intonation.

 The P.S.H.E curriculum is designed to promote the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and prepares pupils at the school for the opportunities, responsibilities and experiences of later life.
 As part of a whole school approach, it develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.
 A spiral programme ensures learning is revisited, reinforced and extended in age- and stage-appropriate contexts.